dolevla/spring-boot-server/mein-spring-boot-server/README.md

 ## Files

-- `src/main/java/com/meinprojekt/Application.java`: This file is the entry point of the Spring Boot application.
+- `src/main/java/com/proxyapp/Application.java`: This file is the entry point of the Spring Boot application.
 It contains the main method to start the server.

-- `src/main/java/com/meinprojekt/controller/MeinController.java`: This file exports a class `MeinController` which handles the HTTP requests.
+- `src/main/java/com/proxyapp/controller/ProxyAppController.java`: This file exports a class `ProxyAppController` which handles the HTTP requests.
 It contains methods to consume the incoming requests and interact with the Oracle database and RabbitMQ.

-- `src/main/java/com/meinprojekt/service/MeinService.java`: This file exports a class `MeinService` which provides the business logic for interacting with the Oracle database.
+- `src/main/java/com/proxyapp/service/ProxyAppService.java`: This file exports a class `ProxyAppService` which provides the business logic for interacting with the Oracle database.
 It contains methods to retrieve additional data from the database.

-- `src/main/java/com/meinprojekt/repository/MeinRepository.java`: This file exports a class `MeinRepository` which handles the database operations.
+- `src/main/java/com/proxyapp/repository/ProxyAppRepository.java`: This file exports a class `ProxyAppRepository` which handles the database operations.
 It contains methods to query the Oracle database.

-- `src/main/java/com/meinprojekt/model/MeinModel.java`: This file exports a class `MeinModel` which represents the data model for the application.
+- `src/main/java/com/proxyapp/model/ProxyAppModel.java`: This file exports a class `ProxyAppModel` which represents the data model for the application.
 It contains the necessary properties and methods to store and retrieve data.

 - `src/main/resources/application.properties`: This file contains the configuration properties for the Spring Boot application, such as the database connection details and RabbitMQ configuration.

 - `src/main/resources/logback.xml`: This file contains the configuration for logging in the application.

-- `src/test/java/com/meinprojekt/ApplicationTests.java`: This file contains the test cases for the application.
+- `src/test/java/com/proxyapp/ApplicationTests.java`: This file contains the test cases for the application.

 - `.mvn/wrapper/MavenWrapperDownloader.java`: This file is used by the Maven Wrapper to download the specified version of Maven.